MOHAN8897/Venue_finder/docs/CODE_CHANGE_LOG.md

 - Added/ensured functions for approve, reject, delete, resubmit, and fetch activity logs for venues.
 - Updated `sql_commands.md` as the single source of truth for all schema changes.
 - See `database/sql_commands.md` for full SQL and explanations.

+## [2024-07-08] Super Admin Dashboard Replacement

+- Removed all old Super Admin dashboard, login, and protected route components and pages.
+- Integrated new Super Admin dashboard from external GitHub repo:
+  - Copied all dashboard, layout, and UI components to `src/components/`
+  - Added new dashboard pages to `src/pages/super-admin/`
+  - Updated `src/App.tsx` to route all `/super-admin/*` paths to the new dashboard
+  - Removed all references to old SuperAdmin components and routes
+- Installed all new dependencies required by the dashboard (Radix UI, TanStack Query, etc.)
+- Verified that all tabs, pages, and navigation for the new Super Admin dashboard are now active and correctly imported.
+- This change fully replaces the old Super Admin system with the new, modern dashboard.

+## [2024-06-08] Super Admin Panel Security & Routing Fixes
+- Implemented `SuperAdminProtectedRoute` to restrict `/super-admin/*` access to signed-in super admins only.
+- Updated `App.tsx` to wrap super admin routes with this protection.
+- Audited and fixed sidebar/dashboard navigation for all required super admin sections (Main, Overview, Management, Venues, Users, Finance, Payments, Reports, System, Admins, Activity, Settings).
+- Verified all required dashboard components/pages exist and are imported.
+- Ran `npm install` and `npm run build` to ensure all dependencies and imports are correct.
+- Impact: Super admin panel is now secure, only accessible to super admins, and all navigation/pages load as expected.

+## [2024-08-03TIST] Updated VenueListingForm to upload images to Supabase Storage before saving venue, using VenueSubmissionService.uploadFiles.
+Now, submitted venues will have their images stored in the 'venue-images' bucket and the database will store the public URLs.

 ## ...
 _Add new entries for each major change or bugfix._